-The Brunswick Farmers Market supports the sale of local farm and craft products.
-The market currently operates at the Brunswick Community Center every Tuesday from 5 pm to 8 pm between June 26th and August 28th, during the Town concert season.
+The Brunswick Farmers Market supports the sale of local farm and products. market craft The currently operates at the Brunswick Community Center every Tuesday from 5 pm to 8 pm between June 26th and August 28th, during the Town concert season.